Category: From The Archives

 Have you ever been to a car event that featured a Volkswagen with “Porsche” lettering on it?
 What’s that all about?

 According to Richard Lindhorst, writing for Effersport Online – “In 1951, Porsche took part in the 24 Hours of Le Mans for the first time.
 Motorsport has been a central part of the Zuffenhausen company’s DNA ever since this entry of two Porsche 356/4 SL Coupés.
-From the mid-1950s onwards, the so-called “Renndienst”, which means racing service, was also always there to [...]
+From the mid-1950s onwards, the so-called “Renndienst”, which means racing service, was also always there [...]

 Do you have a question about the history of our local club or the Porsche brand in Las Vegas?
 Drop me an email at jordan_godorov@yahoo.com